How to achieve perfect mitres

 You can use mitre joints to make boxes and frames, and we use mitre joints all the time when making picture frames.
-The easiest way to cut mitre joints is with a mitre saw, and you can buy a Skil mitre saw at a cost of around R1129 if you buy online from www.tools4wood.co.za.
-This might seem a tad expensive, but definitely worth the investment if you plan on doing lots of DIY projects, or tackling home improvements that include fitting cornice, mouldings, skirting boards and trim.
+The easiest way to cut mitre joints is with a mitre saw, and you can buy online from www.tools4wood.co.za.
+Definitely worth the investment if you plan on doing lots of DIY projects, or tackling home improvements that include fitting cornice, mouldings, skirting boards and trim.

 We have done plenty of workshops on making frames for www.DIY-Divas.co.za and one question that repeatedly pops up is how to cut perfectly mitred corners.
 While it is possible to achieve almost perfect corners, there are several factors to take into consideration to get them as accurate as possible.
 We picked up a few tricks when making so many picture frames for workshops and I'm sharing some with you:

 Even though you are working with boards of a similar thickness and width, there may be miniscule differences along the length that will affect the angle being cut, and that's why wood filler is your best friend when making picture frames!
 When selecting timber for your project, look for pieces that have a similar grain patterns, have no knots and are not bent or bowed along the length.